Hamas reeling but defiant as Israel pounds Gaza

 Helped by the contraband trade through tunnels from Egypt, Gaza militias have smuggled in longer-range rockets.

-(Additional reporting by Nidal al-Mughrabi in Gaza; Writing by Dan Williams; Editing by Michael Roddy)
+(Additional reporting by Nidal al-Mughrabi in Gaza; Writing by Dan Williams; Editing by Michael Roddy and Lisa Shumaker)